tmtxt/tmtxt.github.com/_drafts/2024-09-16-the-importance-of-designing-stateless-application.md

 > First thing first: What is **12-factor App**?

 It's a set of techniques to build Web and Saas app.
-It's not the "Swiss Army Knife" solution for every scenario but it’s becoming more relevant in today's Cloud and Container world.
+It's not the **Swiss Army Knife** solution for every scenario but it’s becoming more relevant in today's Cloud and Container world.
 The website [The Twelve-Factor App](https://12factor.net/)